Tennesseans love their sweet tea. So much so, they will attempt to jar loose coupons that are frozen in ice.

 Warsteiner Wednesday: Hump Day

-Social content/ads telling people to drink Warsteiners on Wednesdays because it’s refreshing and also, alliteration.
+Social content/ads instructing people to drink Warsteiners on Wednesdays because it’s refreshing and an alliteration.

 Warsteiner Wednesday: Talk Turkey